harrinp/WalledIn/README.md

 -cpw            --> Shortcut to not color wall
 -nc             --> Shortcut to not color anything
 -p arg1         --> Change the character that the player is displayed as.
 Limit 1 character -w arg1         --> Change the character that the inside of the walls are displayed as.
+Default is " ".
 Limit 1 character -t arg1         --> Change the number of tunnels that will exist at any time.
 Limit 100

 Available color arguments: RED, BLACK, WHITE, GREEN, MAGENTA, CYAN, BLUE, NOCOLOR